chiragjoshi12/chiragjoshi12.github.io/src/blog-posts/notebooklm-with-gemini-and-elevenlabs-detailed-documentation.md

 GEMINI_API_KEY="YOUR_GEMINI_API_KEY"
 ```

-With this setup, we’re ready to integrate Gemini for dialogue generation.
+With this setup, we&#39;re ready to integrate Gemini for dialogue generation.

 In the `gemini.py` file of our project, we use the API key to call the Gemini API and create a conversation based on your PDF input.
 This is the first step in our process of converting PDFs into podcasts.